ThomasCarey4/My-Digital-Garden/src/site/notes/Leeds University/Computer Science/Compulsory Modules/Fundamental Math Concepts/Fundamentals of Logic/Predicate Logic/Negating Quantification/Negating a Universal Quantification.md

 $$
 \color{lightgreen}
 \textquoteleft
-\textrm{There is a student in your class who has not taken a course in calculus}
+\text{There is a student in your class who has not taken a course in calculus}
 \textquoteright
 $$
 Therefore...